Table of Contents SaaSMeWho should attend SaaSMe?Coupa InspireWho should attend Coupa...

-The shift to the cloud has created a massive shift in how businesses and their employees purchase, manage and renew software assets.
+The shift to the cloud has created a massive shift in how businesses and their employees purchase, manage, and renew software assets.
 Ten years ago, business department leaders submitted requests to Procurement or IT for every software purchase.
 Today, any employee within an organization can purchase software-as-a-service (SaaS) with the click of a button.

 - Offer lower per-solution cost

-- Provide proof of concept prior to purchase
+- Provide proof of concept before purchase

-- Be implemented more easily
+- Can be implemented more easily

 - Scale with the business

-However, regardless of company size or experience, the growing adoption of SaaS also challenges business leaders to find new ways to safeguard value, demonstrate ROI, and prevent risk with this large area of investment.
+Regardless of company size or experience, the growing adoption of SaaS also challenges business leaders to find new ways to safeguard value, demonstrate ROI, and prevent risk with this large area of investment.

-- sImprove organizational security and data protection
+- Improves organizational security and data protection

-SaaS Renewal Strategy
+Goals of a SaaS Renewal Strategy

 An effective SaaS renewal strategy will: